survivejs/react-book/manuscript/02_developing_with_webpack.md

 }
 ```

-If you run the build now in either way, webpack will generate a separate file with sourcemaps.
+If you run the development build now using `npm start`, webpack will generate sourcemaps.
 The browser will be able to pick it up through naming convention.
 The [official documentation](https://webpack.github.io/docs/configuration.html#devtool) goes into further detail about possible options available.

 Configuration could contain more sections such as these based on your needs.
-In this project these two will be enough for our purposes.
-We'll develop a nice development configuration first and once we a nice application running we'll focus on getting a production build done.
+Later on we'll develop another section to generate a production build.

 ## Linting the Project